AnonymousController/wstc/README.md

 The login information is stored to your computer's hard drive for use next time you run the script.
 The information is encrypted with the `openssl` command using AES-256 encryption—your PIN and secret answers are *not* stored in plaintext, so someone looking through your files won't know what your credentials are.
 3. **How does the script *use* the information?**
-Within the script itself, your PIN and answers are not stored in plaintext as long-term or even as intentional variables.
+Within the script itself, your password is not stored in plaintext as a long-term or even as an intentional variable.
-The plaintext values are immediately passed to the encrypting function and only the encrypted results are stored.
+The plaintext value is immediately passed to the encrypting function and only the encrypted result is stored.
-When the script places your plaintext answers into the login page, the plaintext answers are not stored—they are decrypted as the script needs them.
+When the script places your plaintext password into the login page, the plaintext password is not stored—it are decrypted when the script needs it.

 ### Caveats
 Although the plaintext login credentials are not stored on the disk, they can be gleaned at several points: